Everyone--yes, everyone--has a story worth telling.

 "Demons.
 We all have them.
 I even write about them."

 As a qualified mediator (Q.Med.), I work in dispute resolution, and I'm ready to help people exorcise the demons that keep them from resolving community, workplace, and personal disputes.
 My mediation focus is restorative justice, and in particular, helping young offenders avoid the criminal justice system.
 I am known for creating safe spaces for dispute resolution.

 I am an accredited member of the Alternative Dispute Resolution Institute of Ontario (ADRIO) and am currently earning my certificate in Adjudication.
 I have recently been reappointed to another three-year term with the Chartered Professional Accountants of Ontario's professional conduct tribunal.

 As a brain injury survivor and awareness advocate, I champion accessibility measures and initiatives that help our community services be available to all.
-I currently serve as Chair of the City of Barrie's Accessibility Advisory Committee, and I write extensively about my experiences with invisible and mental illness.
+I currently serve as Vice-chair of the City of Barrie's Accessibility Advisory Committee, and I write extensively about my experiences with invisible and mental illness.

 - MH, British Columbia, review of Nature's Fat-blasting Miracle

 MA, Ontario, review of NOT CANCELLED: CANADIAN KINDNESS IN THE FACE OF COVID-19